Does Kratom Interact With Vardenafil (Levitra)?

 As opposed to white, red vein kratom is all about the pharmacological properties of the kratom plant.

-It’s very popular with those who want to replace their antidepressant or pain-killers prescriptions with a safer herbal option.
+It’s very popular with those who want to replace their antidepressant or painkillers prescriptions with a safer herbal option.
 Just be careful — these also make you tired.
-Check each individual strain and find one that is more energizing if you need to stay awake.
+Check each strain and find one more energizing if you need to stay awake.

-If white and red are at separate ends of the kratom spectrum, green vein kratom is located right at the middle.
+If white and red are at separate ends of the kratom spectrum, green vein kratom is right in the middle.

 These strains excel at producing an equal measure of all the benefits kratom offers.
 You won’t find extreme results, but sometimes that’s not what you’re after.